Skip to main content

 4. Hub evaluates whether detection constitutes a violation

-5. Alert triggers after debounce confirmation (~6-10 seconds)
+5. Alert triggers after confirmation

 Wristband Health